The short answer

 Weaknesses:

-• Raw data quality varies; verification is up to you
+- Raw data quality varies; verification is your problem

 Pricing: Free (100 records/month), pay-as-you-go from $0.01/record, enterprise custom.